In order to win in content marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 As another method of transformation, you can take a piece of content that exists as one medium and transform it into another medium.
 In some cases, like video transcription, this will mean simply re-doing the material in another form, but in other cases, like generating an infographic from research data, this will require far more investment and creativity.

-Creating your content within a new medium allows you to target new audiences, as some portions of the population have different content preferences than others.
+Creating content and documented content strategy within a new medium allows you to target new audiences, as some portions of the population have different content preferences than others.
 It’s particularly useful in targeting new platforms and syndication channels, such as generating an infographic so you can take advantage of Instagram.